 The Solar Cycle and Orbital Space Debris

 One benefit of a large solar cycle is to clear out some of the unwanted artificial space debris that is currently circling in low Earth orbit.
-At the end of 2001 there were believed to be around 9000 objects larger than 10 cm orbiting the Earth.
-Of these, only 6 percent are operational satellites.
+At least 21,000 objects larger than 10 cm are orbiting Earth.
+Of these, only about 6 percent are operational satellites.
 The remainder are old satellites, rocket bodies, or other fragments.
 All of them pose a potential impact hazard to the operational spacecraft.

 Ever since the start of the space age in 1957 (when Sputnik I was launched), the extent of space debris has increased to the point where there is now a real hazard to large operational structures such as space stations.
 The accompany graph show the increase in objects tracked and catalogued by NORAD each year for the first 3 decades of space operations.